gbif/hp-swissnatcoll/en/data/navigating_in_the_data.md

 - a **dashboard** (only in the occurrence page) where you can choose to synthetize the data in plot or lists.
 Each dashboard element's title is named after the data field name considered.

 # Can I download the data?
 On the [occurrences page](https://svnhc.hp.gbif-staging.org/occurrence/search), the last tab on top is [**Download**](https://svnhc.hp.gbif-staging.org/occurrence/search?view=DOWNLOAD).
 By clicking on it, you are redirected to GBIF.org download page.
-Note that all applicated filters on the SVNHC data page are transmitted to GBIF.org, allowing you to dowload your data of interest easily.
+Note that all applicated filters on the SwissNatColl data page are transmitted to GBIF.org, allowing you to dowload your data of interest easily.

 ⚠️The link is quite slow to open and still sending towards "https://www.gbif-staging.org/....".
 At the moment, by simply removing "-staging" in the url on your browser, you can access the requested GBIF dowload page.